1dv032/syllabus/lectures/part_1/03_Cloud/slides.md

 ## Challenges!
 * Legal and constraints on hosting location
-  * Sensitive data, personal integration, legal issues
+  * Sensitive data, personal integrity, legal issues
+  * What happen when our PaaS is acquired?
 * When I delete data is it deleted?
   * Transparency how data is handle
 * SaaS is often free....or?
   * Is Google Docs free?
 Is Facebook?
 * Portability
   * Vendor lock-in, What if the provider will shut down?
-* What happen when our PaaS is acquired?
 * ...

 ---
 ## Capacity planning
-* Chapter 18
+* Chapter 18 (p.
+365-378)
 * Ensuring enough resources when needed
   * no over- or under capacity
 * Avoid services failing, improving cost effectiveness
 * Data-driven process
   * Automated collected data from monitoring tools
-  * Could be analyzed mathematical models
+  * Could be analyzed (advanced) mathematical models

----
-## Terms to know
-* QPS
-  * Query per seconds
-* MAU
-  * Monthly active users
-* Engagement
-  * How many times a user performance some transaction
+--
 * Primary resource
-  * What resource is most critical for a service?
+  * Which resource is most critical for a service?
 CPU?
 Storage?
+    * First step to identify
+* Secondary resource
+  * Not interesting when calculating capacity but should be monitored
+* Ancillary (sv: underordnad) resource
+  * server instances, load balancers, power, other infrastructure components
+    * Find the relationship between primary resources and ancillary resources
 * Core driver
   * Factors that strongly drive demand for the primary resource
+  * QPS
+    * Query per seconds
+  * MAU
+    * Monthly active users
 * Time series
   * Sequence of data points measured at time intervals

---
-## What resources to track
-* CPU, RAM, Storage, network capacity, IP addresses, licenses, service contracts, power...
-  * Monitoring system collects data
-* Resiliency - Capacity that allows some components to fail
-* Observing values over a timetable
-  * Physical services have longer timetables then virtual services
-  * Automation, where is the resource cheapest just now

 --